vmware-tanzu/build-tooling-for-integrations/examples/multi-module-integration/packages/module2/README.md

-# my-integration Package
+# module2 Package

-This package provides << awesome functionality >> using [my-integration](https://INFO_NEEDED).
+This package provides << awesome functionality >> using [module2](https://INFO_NEEDED).

 ## Components

 ## Configuration

-The following configuration values can be set to customize the my-integration installation.
+The following configuration values can be set to customize the module2 installation.

 ### Global